This article helps you:

 In the Analysis card, you’ll be able to tell at a glance whether your experiment has yielded statistically-significant results, as well as what those results actually are.
 Amplitude Experiment takes the information you gave it during the design and rollout phases and plugs them in for you automatically, so there’s no repetition of effort.
 It breaks the results out by variant, and provides you with a convenient, detailed tabular breakdown.

-Amplitude will not generate p-values or confidence intervals for experiments using binary metrics (i.e., unique conversions) until each variant has 100 users and 25 conversions.
+Amplitude doesn't generate p-values or confidence intervals for experiments using binary metrics (for example, unique conversions) until each variant has 100 users and 25 conversions.
 Experiments using non-binary metrics need only to reach 100 users per variant.

-An experiment is said to be statistically significant when we can confidently say that the results are highly unlikely to have occurred due to random chance.
-(More technically, it’s when we reject the null hypothesis.)
-That might sound pretty subjective, but it’s grounded solidly in statistics.
-Stat sig relies on a variant’s p-value, which is the probability of observing the data we see, assuming there is no difference between the variant and the control.
-If this probability drops below a certain threshold (statisticians refer to this threshold as the alpha), then we consider our experiment to have achieved statistical significance.
+Amplitude considers an experiment to be statistically significant when Amplitude can confidently say that the results are unlikely to have occurred due to random chance.
+More technically, it’s when Amplitude rejects the null hypothesis.
+That may sound subjective, but it’s grounded solidly in statistics.
+Statistical significance relies on a variant’s p-value, which is a value that represents the likelihood that your results occurred by chance.
+A lower p-value means your results are probably not random, and there's evidence to support your hypothesis.
+If this value drops below a threshold, Amplitude considers the experiment to be statistically significant.

 If you are running an A/B/n test, Amplitude Experiment displays the confidence interval / p-value for the control against each treatment individually.
 To instead see the comparison between two non-control treatments, either change the control variant, or open the test in Analytics and create a chart using the two treatments you're interested in.